-Dimension Good (4-5 points) Mediocre (2-3 pts) Poor (0-1 pt) WRITING Ideas and description are well Some paragraphs Most paragraphs 30% organized into paragraphs contain a mix of contain a mix of with good topic sentences. different topics. different topics, and Paragraphs are logically Paragraphs are not descriptions of single ordered, with good transitions always related to prior topics are scattered between paragraphs and or following paragraphs, throughout multiple between topics.
-Sentences are or transitions between paragraphs.
-Paragraphs clearly understandable. paragraphs are poor. have no logical order.
-Sentences are Sentences are somewhat unintelligible. understandable.
-CONTENT - Student has identified a Student has identified a Significance of question background significant question in reasonable question in to be addressed is 30% psychology.
-Goals of research psychology. uncertain.
-Goals of are clearly stated.
-Displays Goals of research are research are unclear. superior stated somewhat Unaware or confused knowledge/understanding of vaguely.
-Displays basic about relevant relevant theoretical and knowledge and theoretical and empirical literature. understanding of empirical literature. relevant theoretical and empirical literature.
-CONTENT - Research plan is well designed Research Plan Research Plan is poorly plan to address the question, approaches or partly designed - it will not 40% including appropriate controls. addresses the question; address the question or Demonstrated the feasibility of controls are included, hypothesis; relevant the research, shows mastery of but not sufficient.
-Some controls are not the techniques to be used. understanding of the included.
-Project does Proposed analysis is clearly techniques to be used. not seem feasible. explained, and demonstrates Analysis plan Incorrect or missing superior understanding of demonstrates moderate explanation of how methods and relevant understanding of data results will be analyzed. statistical/data analyses. analysis and relevant statistical/data.
+Dimension Good (4-5 points) Mediocre (2-3 pts) Poor (0-1 pt) WRITING Ideas and description are Some paragraphs contain a Most paragraphs contain a 30% well organized into mix of different topics. mix of different topics, paragraphs with good topic Paragraphs are not and descriptions of single sentences.
+Paragraphs are always related to prior or topics are scattered logically ordered, with good following paragraphs, or throughout multiple transitions between transitions between paragraphs.
+Paragraphs paragraphs and between paragraphs are poor. have no logical order. topics.
+Sentences are Sentences are Sentences are clearly understandable. somewhat understandable. unintelligible.
+CONTENT - Student has identified a Student has identified a Significance of question to background significant question in reasonable question in be addressed is uncertain.
+30% psychology.
+Goals of psychology.
+Goals of research are clearly stated.
+Goals of research are stated research are unclear.
+Displays superior somewhat vaguely.
+Displays Unaware or confused knowledge/understanding basic knowledge and about relevant theoretical of relevant theoretical and understanding of relevant and empirical literature. empirical literature. theoretical and empirical literature.
+CONTENT - Research plan is well Research Plan approaches or Research Plan is poorly plan designed to address the partly addresses the designed - it will not 40% question, including question; controls are address the question or appropriate controls. included, but not sufficient. hypothesis; relevant Demonstrated the Some understanding of the controls are not included. feasibility of the research, techniques to be used.
+Project does not seem shows mastery of the Analysis plan demonstrates feasible.
+Incorrect or techniques to be used. moderate understanding of missing explanation of Proposed analysis is clearly data analysis and relevant how results will be explained, and statistical/data. analyzed. demonstrates superior understanding of methods and relevant statistical/data analyses. .
+CAE DAME